jelmersnoeck/jelmersnoeck.github.com/_posts/2016-08-06-experiment.markdown

 **Performance**

 Although all the experiments run at the same time (with goroutines), it could be that new tests introduce a performance degradation.
 New tests should be rolled out slowly and monitored closely.
 Using the `Config` `Percentage` option is a good first step for this.

+#### Future

+There is currently nothing more on the roadmap development wise, but feedback is always welcome!
+Have a look at the [contribution guidelines](https://github.com/jelmersnoeck/experiment/blob/master/CONTRIBUTING.md) if you're thinking of helping out.
+And thanks for that!